LuisPFlores/MIP-PermissionsManagement/Entra Permissions Management.md

 ## Operationalize Permissions Management

 Permissions Management has various types of system report types available that capture specific sets of data.
 These reports allow management to:
 - Make timely decisions.
 - Analyze trends and system/user performance.
 - Identify trends in data and high risk areas so that management can address issues more quickly and improve their efficiency.

+## Continuos Monitoring
 #### Explore the Reports dashboard

 The **Reports** dashboard provides a table of information with both system reports and custom reports.
 The **Reports** dashboard defaults to the **System Reports** tab, which has the following details: